SimonAwiti/API-endpoints/README.md

 # API-endpoints
-## the following are API endpoints enabling one to:
+## The following are API endpoints enabling one to:
 * Place a new order for food.
 * Get a list of orders.
 * Fetch a specific order.